CSbyGB/pentips/digital-skills/useful-linux.md

 - `convert *.png document.pdf` convert all png files of current folder in one pdf
 - `convert document.jpg document.pdf` convert the file `document.jpg` in to a pdf named `document.pdf`

+### PDF to images

+- You can do the other way around `pdfimages file.pdf extracted-images/`

+> Note this will get every image from the PDF file.
+If you want every slide as images this next command is the one you need

+- `pdftoppm -png file.pdf file/name-you-want-to-give-to-the-images`

 ## Find things

 - `find / -name "keyword" 2>/dev/null` look for something named keyword in the whole system and do not show error messages